Unveiling the Secret Behind Modern Medical Devices with Medical PCBs

 Single-layer Medical PCBs

 Let’s start with the most basic form of medical PCBs: Single-layer boards.
-These boards feature one substrate layer that serves as the PCB’s main structure.
+These boards feature one substrate layer as the PCB’s main structure.
 Also, they have copper layers added on top of the substrate layer

 Lastly, manufacturers place a silkscreen on the board to indicate vital board details.
 Additionally, single-layer medical PCBs have all their components on one side of the layer.